HarryAllen1/jhstsa.org/pages/events/Data-Science-and-Analytics.md

 ## Theme

-Identify and use a "Real Estate," "Housing," and/or "Community" related open-source data set for your analyses and research.
-In the scientific poster, cite the source of the data, including the URL/domain and file format.
+Identify and use one AI-generated dataset related to Climate and Environmental Sustainability for analysis and research.
+Provide the resulting structured data file and cite the AI tool, model when available, and prompts or queries used to generate it.

 ## Information